 There was a time, primarily during the late 1970s and '80s, that no one wanted an Enid Collins bag, relegated to garage sales for practically nothing.
 Now, people interested in collecting handbags will pay good prices to own just the right Collins bag today.

-This clever milliner from Medina, Texas began producing fanciful handbags in 1959.
+Enid Collins was a clever milliner from Medina.
+Texas began producing fanciful handbags in 1959.
 She continued to take credit for her designs until 1970 when she sold her business to the Tandy Leather Corporation.

 A mint condition Bird Watcher II bag, which features a Siamese cat peering at a bird, in excellent condition with an "EC" logo could easily sell for $200 to $300 in the right setting.
 A slightly worn Owl and Pussycat box purse might sell for $125 or a little more.
 If you just want to buy a cleverly decorated bag to carry for fun, you can easily purchase a 1970s Collins of Texas bag for well under $50.